News and Analysis on scarce coins, markets, and the collecting community #87

 There are 295 “collectible” Sheldon die varieties and there are seven edge varieties, which are designated with letters rather than numbers, like the S-11B and S-11C Wreath Cents.
 In total, there are 302 “collectible” Sheldon varieties of large cents, including the seven edge varieties.

 Additionally, varieties that are, or were, regarded as too rare to be collected are categorized as non-collectible (NC) varieties.
 Some NC varieties, however, have become less rare as more representatives were discovered.
-Loring had all 302 “collectible” varieties, a complete set, and twenty nine or so of the ‘NC’ varieties, some of which are unique.
+Loring had all 302 “collectible” varieties, a complete set, and 29 or so of the ‘NC’ varieties, some of which are unique.

 V. Type Sets